 The GSEs have different loan purchase programs that allow different levels of mortgage insurance coverage.
 Under the "charter coverage" program, on certain loans lenders may choose a mortgage insurance coverage percentage that is less than the GSEs' "standard coverage" and only the minimum required by the GSEs' charters, with the GSEs paying a lower price for such loans.
-In 2011 and 2012, nearly all of our volume was on loans with GSE standard coverage.
+In 2012 and the first quarter of 2013, nearly all of our volume was on loans with GSE standard or higher coverage.
 We charge higher premium rates for higher coverage percentages.
-To the extent lenders selling loans to the GSEs in the future choose charter coverage for loans that we insure, our revenues would be reduced and we could experience other adverse effects.
+To the extent lenders selling loans to the GSEs in the future choose lower coverage for loans that we insure, our revenues would be reduced and we could experience other adverse effects.